 There is a period-end closing, but it is performed purely at the fiscal year change for the year-end closing.

-You should definitely refrain from the fact that, as mentioned, there are no month-end transactions in SAP B1 and that these are also not necessary. ending balances of the accounts at the end of the month as a carryover to the new month! the balances are presented automatically.
+As mentioned, there are no month-end closing transactions in SAP B1 and they are not necessary, so you should definitely refrain from using them, ending balances of the accounts at the end of the month as a carryover to the new month!
+The balances are presented automatically.

-Nevertheless, it can happen that at the end of the month correction postings for the (general) inventory value correction or other corrections are made.
-However, these are normal journal entries that have to be created manually if required.
+Nevertheless, it may be necessary to make adjustment postings at the end of the month for the (flat-rate) stock value correction or other corrections.
+However, these are normal journal entries that must be created manually if necessary.

-At the latest with the expression of the monthly income statement However, you should "close" the system so that no employee posts anything to this closed month without your knowledge.
+At the latest with the printout of the monthly income statement However, you should "close" the system so that no employee posts anything to this closed month without your knowledge.

-And that's what everyone is there for posting period (= month) the two fields ?active? and ?locked?
+And that's exactly what every posting period (= month) the two fields "active" and "blocked"

-- Call via ?Administration >System initialization >general.
-Settings > posting period > orange arrow of the desired period?
+- Call via "Administration >System initialization >all settings >Posting period> orange arrow of the desired period".

 - Assign the required status to the posting period:

-"Unlocked" - all users can post all types of transactions and vouchers in this period according to their authorisations.
+"Unlocked" - all users can post all types of transactions and documents in this period according to their permissions.
 This status is assigned to new posting periods by default.

-"Unlocked except for sale" - all users can post all types of transactions and vouchers in this period according to their authorisations, with the exception of vouchers in the Sales module.
-Assign this status after the end of the period if there are still open purchasing documents, such as late incoming invoices, and other transactions that need to be posted for this period.
+"Unlocked except Sales" - all users, according to their permissions, can post all types of transactions and documents, except documents in the Sales module, in this period.
+Assign this status after the period expires if there are still open purchase documents, such as late purchase invoices, and other transactions that need to be posted for this period.

-"Period-end closing" - only users with full period-end closing authorisation can post all types of transactions and documents in this period.
-Assign this status to periods when the period has expired, all late transactions have been posted and only the year-end closing process is still pending.
+"Period Close" - only users with full period close authorization can post all types of transactions and documents in this period.
+Assign periods this status when the period has expired, all late transactions have been posted, and only the year-end close process remains.

-"Locked" - neither vouchers nor transactions can be posted in this period.
-Assign this status to the period after all adjustments have been posted and the year-end closing process for this period has been completed.
+"Locked" - no documents or transactions can be posted in this period.
+Assign this status to the period after all adjustments have been posted and the year-end closing process for this period is complete.